camilaluyza/camilaluyza/README.md

 - 👋 Hi, I’m @camilaluyza
 - 👀 I’m interested in  um estágio
-- 🌱 I’m currently  estou cursando faculdade de sistemas de informação
+- 🌱 I’m currently  I am studying information systems college
 - 💞️ I’m looking to collaborate on  html,css,java...
-- 📫 How to reach me ...
+- 📫 How to reach me my phone: +5521965482892, email: camilaluyza@gmail.com and linkedin : https://www.linkedin.com/in/camilaluyza/

 <!---
 camilaluyza/camilaluyza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.